ToXiCRising/uvg/README.md

 # uv-Global
 A very small uv wrapper that lets you manage and use "globally" installed uv-projects as if they were conda environments

+> [!CAUTION]
+> Highly work in progress!
+Not tested on any other machines!

 # How does it work?
 Creates a uv-projects in the envs-dir which can then be activated and managed through using uvg